lettersnail v0.0.1 — a simple email notification helper.

 The "not before" date.
 This may either be a simple date in the format

-, or a date with a time in the form ofYYYY-mm-dd HH:MM
+YYYY-mm-dd, which will be interpreted asYYYY-mm-dd 00:00, or a date with a time in the form ofYYYY-mm-dd HH:MM. - to

 -